timkahlke/LongRead_tutorials/docs/BS_G.md

 ```
 <div style="background-color:#fcfce5;border-radius:5px;border-style:solid;border-color:gray;padding:5px">
   {% octicon info height:32 class:"right left" aria-label:hi %}
   The “\” at the end of each line is only for convenience to write a long command into several lines.
-It tells the command-line that all lines still belong together although the are separated by “enter” keys.
-However, if you type all of the command, i.e., paths etc, in one line don’t’ use the backslash at the end of the lines.
+It tells the command-line that all lines still belong together although they are separated by “enter” keys.
+However, if you type all of the command, i.e., paths etc, in one line do not copy/type the backslash at the end of the lines.
 </div>